Burntisland Online

 The Shale Oil Works and Village, Binnend

 The Burntisland Shale Oil Works operated at Binnend from 1878 to 1894.
 The village which was built in 1881 to house the employees had a much longer existence, for it was not until 1954 that the last inhabitant left.
 It is therefore the village which lives on in the memories of those whose home it was, or who holidayed there.
-I hope the following pages do justice to a fascinating story.
-(Please note that the pages are slow loading, because I thought that the visitors to this part of the site would prefer higher resolution graphics.)
+We hope the following pages do justice to a fascinating story.

 The Burntisland Oil Works